JLOC: JGTC / Super GT

-In the early 1990’s, JLOC member Teruaki Terai wanted to take part in motorsport despite lacking a race car or a sponsor.
-In 1993, Terai managed to acquire a fire-damaged Lamborghini Countach that he planned to convert into a race car for the recently established All Japan Grand Touring Car Championship.
+In the early 1990s, JLOC member Teruaki Terai wanted to take part in motorsport despite lacking a race car or a sponsor.
+In 1993, Terai managed to acquire a fire-damaged Lamborghini Countach 25th Anniversary that he planned to convert into a race car for the recently established All Japan Grand Touring Car Championship.
 Terai and Masahiko Mearashi, a former car magazine editor and a JLOC member, planned to reinforce the burnt chassis with a mono-plastic body with plans to enter the 1994 JGTC season, but by the spring of 1994 the project was still unfinished.

 JLOC, competing under the KEN WOLF with Terai Engineering name in 1994, was initially unable to enter the season opening race at Fuji Speedway but they were requested to enter the race by the organizers after they heard the news of JLOC’s planned participation.
 Circuit no Ōkami’s mangaka Satoshi Ikezawa was invited by Mearashi to negotiate a deal with exotic car dealership Art Sports to supply a road-going Countach for JLOC.
 Due to the limited amount of time, the Countach was kept mostly stock but it received modifications to its bodywork, suspension, and engine.
 Noritake, who had flown to Italy to inform Lamborghini about the project, became Team JLOC’s team manager.
 F3000 driver Takao Wada and Ikezawa were signed to be their drivers, while the team also secured sponsorship from Rain-X. The car was mostly unsuccessful, having only finished two of the five races it competed in but it managed to score points with an eight place finish in the second round at Sendai.

-For 1995, JLOC requested Lamborghini to develop a Lamborghini Diablo homologation special for JGTC competition.
+For 1995, JLOC requested Lamborghini to develop a Diablo homologation special for JGTC competition.
 Three Diablo Jota’s were developed, two for competition purposes and one for road homologation; all three models still exist in Japan.
 The Diablo Jota would compete in all but one round of the 1995 season, scoring no championship points and a best finish of 13th at Sendai and Fuji respectively.
 Wada and Ikezawa were retained as the team’s drivers, although Ikezawa was replaced by Tatsuhiko Kanoumi for the final round at Mine.
 Tragedy struck the team that year, however, as Terai died from cancer in August.
 JLOC continued to campaign the Diablo Jota’s for the 1996 season, once again scoring no championship points at the end of the season.